Guardian Long-Term Disability Denials

 Partial disability insurance

 - Determination of the pre-disability earnings and post-disability earnings creates a burdensome documentation requirement for the insured, and often leads to disagreements with the insurer.
+Again, an expert disability attorney can anticipate the issue and present this proof to Guardian in the most advantageous way for this insured.

 Guardian Does Not Extend Policies to Certain Workers